xhc2008/CABM/README-en.md

 ~~(Isn't it just a Galgame?)~~

 ---
+> ⚠️This document may not be up to date.
+Please refer to the [Chinese version](README.md) for the latest information.
+---
 > ### **⚠️ Note: This project is currently under development.
 Core features are implemented (maybe?), and other functionalities and optimizations are in progress.
 Contributions and suggestions are welcome.**

 ## Development Status